Porsche 911: 911, 911E, 911L, 911S, 911T

-It originally was designated as the "Porsche 901" (901 being its internal project number).
-A total of 82 cars were built as which were badged as 901s.
-However, French automobile manufacturer Peugeot protested on the grounds that in France it had exclusive rights to car names formed by three numbers with a zero in the middle.
-Instead of selling the new model with a different name in France, Porsche changed the name to 911.
-Internally, the cars' part numbers carried on the prefix 901 for years.
+Originally marketed as the Porsche 901 (referring to its internal project number, 901), 82 examples carried the 901 nameplate before French automobile manufacturer Peugeot protested, claiming it held exclusive rights in France to car names formed by three numbers with a zero in the middle.
+Rather than selling the new model with a different name in France, Porsche marketed the model instead as '911'.
+Internally, the part numbers for the model carried the prefix 901 for years.
 Production began in September 1964, with the first 911s exported to the US in February 1965.